samdmarshall/pyconfig/readme.md

 	$ ./pyconfig.py <file path to the configuration file> --output <file path to write the xcconfig file>

-You must create the intermediary directories if they do not already exist for the xcconfig file to be written to disk.

 You can also use `pyconfig` to perform syntax validation on the configuration file by passing the `--lint` flag:

 	$ ./pyconfig.py <file path to the configuration file> --lint